mikemccracken/mikemccracken.github.com/source/_posts/2012-08-15-no-more-wordpress.markdown

 categories: meta blogging
 ---

+My last wordpress upgrade was a long time ago, and it's going to stay that way.

 These posts about blogging are really only interesting years later, and only to me, when I look back and think about what I was doing that I thought I had time to mess with blogging software.